CodeUltr0n/Ai-support/README.md

-# Swadesh1 - AI Support Agent System
+# Swadesh - AI Support Agent System

 Swadesh1 is an AI-powered customer support system designed to handle e-commerce queries.
 It features a React-based frontend and a robust backend built with Hono, Node.js, and PostgreSQL.
 The system utilizes specialized AI agents to route and resolve user inquiries regarding orders, billing, and general support.